Antler Harvesting: Techniques and Controversies

 - How do we deal with those patients in which electro-anaesthesia is not effective?
 Indeed, how do we know in our case which patients those are?
 By adjusting the level of electrical current it is sometimes possible to increase the analgesic properties of EA until the human patient is comfortable.
 How is this reliably accomplished with animals?

 Another non chemical technique for antler anesthesia is compression anesthesia.
 Compression anesthesia involves the application of pressure to nerves to remove sensation prior to the application of a painful stimulus.
 This method was used as early as the 17th century to provide pain relief to soldiers with shattered limbs from battle.
-More recently it has been trialed as an anesthetic method for antler removal in red deer spikers and fallow deer in New Zealand and Australia with promising results.
-A tightly stretched rubber ring is placed around the pedicle and left in place for a period of time.
+More recently low grade compression it has been trialed as an anesthetic method for antler removal in red deer spikers and fallow deer in New Zealand and Australia and is currently permitted in antler removal of spikers (yearlings).
+In low compression methods a stretched rubber ring is placed around the pedicle and left in place for about an hour.
 The ring compresses the nerves on the pedicle leading to the antler, rendering the antler insensitive to pain.
-In New Zealand studies the rings were placed for a minimum of one hour and a maximum of two hours but an optimum time or a minimum effective time was not established.
+In the New Zealand studies the rings were placed for a minimum of one hour and a maximum of two hours, but an optimum time or a minimum effective time was not established.
 The obvious drawback to compression anesthesia is the waiting period prior to antler amputation and the need for removal of the ring.
-Failure to relieve the compression would result in ischemic necrosis of the pedicle distal to the compression ring.
+Failure to remove the ring and relieve the compression would result in ischemic necrosis of the pedicle distal to the compression ring, although the low compression method was developed to remove antlers from red deer immediately being shipped to slaughter, so removal in that case wouln't be needed.

 The search for ideal methods of antler removal continues.
 The ideal method would provide easily applied, rapid, fully effective, long lasting, reliable analgesia yielding a residue free antler product at a reasonable cost with maximum safety and minimal stress to the animal.
 Above all, the humaneness of the method should not be compromised by economic considerations.